Cestaro0/Android/README.md

 ```

 ### ROOT
- The android is based on linux kernel, so command line is more used.
-And exists the user permissions, the root is the level with all permission (sudo).
- To get root in this device is necessary granted the "img.boot" (modified image for root access) relative our dispositive and use "fastoot" tool.
-Firstly connect the device in this PC, and use adb reboot bootloader (for the device in mode recovery) after use fastboot boot "boot.img", ready, our device is rooted!
+ Since Android is based on the Linux kernel, the command line is extensively used.
+With user permissions, "root" is the level with all permissions (similar to sudo).
+To root a device, it's necessary to grant access to "img.boot" (a modified image for root access) specific to our device and use the "fastboot" tool.
+After connecting the device to the PC, use adb reboot bootloader to boot the device into recovery mode, then use fastboot boot "boot.img".
+After that, our device is rooted.

  ### APK
- APK is the extension of the app, like this .jar or .zip, then in our device connected in PC use adb push "path to the app" with in this PC will have "base.apk".
-The .apk struct is:
+ APK is the extension for Android applications.
+To access an APK file on a connected device, use adb push "path to the app"; then, on the PC, the APK will be accessible as "base.apk".
+The structure of the .apk file is as follows:
 ```
   .apk
     |- extension for lib C/C++